nucypher/pyUmbral/docs/source/using_pyumbral.rst

 .. code-block:: python

-   # Bob receives the capsule through a side-channel
+   # Bob receives the capsule through a side-channel: IPFS, Sneakernet, etc.
-   capsule = capsule
+   capsule = <fetch the capsule through a side-channel>

 Bob fails to open the capsule